 Cervinia ski resort has some high-standard terrain park features in the Plan Maison ski area including rails and jumps.
 When we visited there wasn’t a half-pipe.

-Cervinia has some good facilities for children including a children’s club called the Mini Club Biancaneve and a centrally located children’s play area by the Cretaz slopes with activities and equipment.Search Hotels
+Cervinia has some good facilities for children including a children’s club called the Mini Club Biancaneve (northing to do with Club Med) and a centrally located children’s play area by the Cretaz slopes with activities and equipment.Search Hotels

 and Deals >

 Cervinia has a great mix of accommodation styles suited to all tastes and budgets.
-Most of the hotels within the village and just a short walk to the ski slopes are smaller, family-run hotels ranging from 2-star to 4-star, offering B&B and half-board rates (some are restricted to half-board only).
+Most of the hotels within the village, just a short walk to the ski slopes are smaller, family-run hotels ranging from 2-star to 4-star, offering B&B and half-board rates (some are restricted to half-board only).
 If it’s top-of-the-line luxury you want, there’s a beautiful 5-star Relais and Chateaux hotel a short drive from the village.
-Or if convenience and fun is what you’re after try the Club Med, which includes everything from meals, to drinks, to ski lessons and more.
+Or if convenience and fun is what you’re after try the Club Med, which includes everything from meals, to drinks, to ski lessons and more (Scout can help with Club Med bookings).
 Cervinia also has a couple of ski-in ski-out hotels, though they are less convenient to the village.Get your

 Scout Field Guide >